zhang-hongjie/bash-base/README.md

 or
 source bash-base 2>/dev/null || curl -o- -L https://raw.githubusercontent.com/zhang-hongjie/bash-base/master/scripts/install.sh | bash -s -- latest
 ```

+###### Notes:
 this way, your script will access github to check whether a newer version published during every time it launched.
-if you don't like this behavior, you can specify a fixed version to use in your script.
+if you don't like this behavior, you need to specify a fixed version to use in your script.

 ##### Using param `verify` to check all functions of bash-base is compatible with your environment: